Byssoloma xanthonicum

-Byssoloma xanthonicum is a species of corticolous (bark-dwelling), crustose lichen in the family Pilocarpaceae.
+Byssoloma xanthonicum is a species of corticolous (bark-dwelling), crustose lichen in the family Ectolechiaceae.
 It is found in New Caledonia.

 Taxonomy

 The lichen was formally described by the Dutch lichenologist André Aptroot in 2014.
 The type specimen was collected near Farino in New Caledonia, at an elevation of about 300 m.
 Byssoloma xanthonicum is one of the few corticolous species within the genus Byssoloma.